-Paying for a manuscript appraisal is a bit like paying for advice from a solicitor: yes, it costs money but it’s usually money well spent because what you are essentially buying is the professional person’s time and knowledge.
+Paying for a manuscript appraisal is a bit like paying for advice from a solicitor: you are essentially buying the professional person’s time and knowledge.

-A manuscript appraisal should give you the knowledge you need to improve your manuscript to the point where it is ready to be handed over to a professional editor.
-So if your goal is to self-edit your manuscript until it is absolutely as good as you can get it, then paying an editor to give you a manuscript appraisal is a really good idea.
+A manuscript appraisal should give you the advice you need to improve your manuscript to the point where it is ready to be handed over to a professional editor.
+So, if your goal is to self-edit your manuscript until it is absolutely as good as you can get it, then paying for a manuscript appraisal is a good idea.

 Handing your manuscript over to an editor

-Once you have given your manuscript to a professional editor, you won’t need to self-edit your manuscript again unless the editor advises you that some sections need to be rewritten.
-If that’s the case, part or the whole of your manuscript will come back to you, then once you have worked on it again, you’ll pass it back to the editor.
-And all going well, you’ll never have to self-edit that particular manuscript, ever again.
+Once you have given your manuscript to a professional editor, unless the editor advises you that some sections need to be rewritten, you’ll never have to self-edit that particular manuscript, ever again.

-For more information about what needs to happen to your manuscript after the self-editing stage, go to: The three stages of editing
+For more information about what needs to happen to your manuscript during the editing stage, go to: The three stages of editing

 If you are not sure how to choose the right editor for your manuscript, go to: Choosing the best editor